-- Reduces the risk of getting defects due to other uneven wood drying methods
+- Reduces the risk of warping and cracks from uneven drying

 Keep in mind that while it’s entirely OK to dry the pieces of moist wood in your typical kitchen oven, putting the wood that is already dried in an oven can scorch and burn it hard.

-So, when trying to dry out your moistened timber, follow these steps carefully…
+So, if you are trying to dry out your moistened timber, follow these steps carefully…

 Step 1-Prepare your oven